Trade Stock Indices

 This example uses MACD indicator as a divergence indicator.

 From the above example the stock price made a lower low(LL) but indicator made a higher low(HL), this displays there's a divergence between the stock price & the indicator.
-This signal warns of a possible trend reversal.
+The signal warns of a possible trend reversal.

 Classic bullish diverging signal warns of a possible change in trend from down to up.
-This is because even though the stock price went lower the volume of sellers who pushed the stock price lower was less as illustrated by MACD indicator.
+This is because though the stock market price went lower the volume of the sellers who pushed the stock price lower was less as illustrated by MACD indicator.
 This demonstrates underlying weakness of the downwards trend.

 Classic bearish Stock Indices Trading Divergence Setup

-Classic bearish divergence setup occurs when trading price is making a higher high (HH), but the oscillator is lower high (LH).
+Classic bearish divergence setup occurs when price is making a higher high (HH), but the oscillator is lower high (LH).
 The image below shows an example of the setup.

 Indices Trading Classic Bearish Divergence